Nonlocal Gagliardo-Nirenberg-Sobolev type inequality: Introduction

 Indeed, for $\lambda>0$ we have $\int_{\R^d} \phi(\frac{\mathds{1}_E}{\lambda}) (x) \d x= |E|\phi(\frac1{\lambda})$ which is less than 1 if and only if

-Therefore, the formula \eqref{eq:luxem-indicator} holds as it suffices to choose $\lambda= \frac{1}{ \phi^{-1 ( 1/|E| )}}$ to have the reverse inequality.
+Therefore, the formula \eqref{eq:luxem-indicator} holds as it suffices to choose $\lambda= \frac{1}{ \phi^{-1}( 1/|E|)}$ to have the reverse inequality.
 In the same spirit, using Jensen's inequality one establishes that

 Throughout this note, we only use the Luxemburg norm $\|\cdot \|_{L^\phi(\R^d)}$ defined as in \eqref{eq:luxemburg-norm}.
-Assuming the Orlicz space $L^\phi(\R^d)$ associated with the critical function $\phi$ is equipped with the norm $\|\cdot\|_{L^\phi(\R^d)}$, our main result (see Theorem \ref{thm:main-result2} for a general version) reads as follows.
+From now, we assume the Orlicz space $L^\phi(\R^d)$ associated with the critical function $\phi$ is equipped with the norm $\|\cdot\|_{L^\phi(\R^d)}$.
+Our main result (see Theorem \ref{thm:main-result2} for a version involving non-radial kernel) reads as follows.